dineshjushetti-dhy/CRT/IV-SEM/assignments/M01_Language and Programming Basics/AST01/README.md

 # Language & Programming Basics – Assignment 01

 ## Objective
-Solve the given problem using Python.
+Solve the given problem using Python

 ## Instructions
 1. Write your solution only in `task.py`